AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Is this primarily a B2C or B2B site?
 Is there any B2B2B or B2B2C element?

-- Is there an existing design that is adapted,or will the platform be designed from scratch?
+- Is there an existing design that is adapted or will the platform be designed from scratch?

 - Is there a requirement for headless commerce (separate frontend and backend layers)?